Alcohol and AERD (Samter's Triad)

 What Type of Alcohol Can I Drink?

 The current theory is that reactions to alcohol may be related to certain polyphenols in alcoholic beverages, which have been shown to inhibit the COX-1 enzyme.
 Inhibition of COX-1 is the mechanism by which aspirin and NSAIDs cause AERD (Samter's Triad) reactions, so this is a plausible explanation.
 Polyphenols are found in red wine, where they come from the grape skin, and in beer, where they come from barley and hops.
 White wine and liquor can also contain polyphenols, derived from the oak barrels in which they are sometimes aged.
 In general, hard liquor contains fewer of these substances than wine or beer.
 A 2017 study found that alcohol sensitive patients reacted to catechins (a type of polyphenol) in red wine, but not to resveratrol.
-This research suggests that catechins, in combination with alcohol itself, appear to be responsible for our reactions to red wine.
+Follow-up research confirmed that alcohol itself does not provoke a reaction, but the specific component in wine that causes a reaction could not be identified.
+More research on this is underway.

 Join the Facebook Samter's Society Support Group to talk to other patients about their experiences.